 The plant known as the celery is a familiar culinary herb.
 The botanical name of the celery is Apium graveolens L., the plant is an annual or biennial plant belonging to the Apiaceae family of plants that is native to Eurasia, growing principally in the wild in habitats with saline soils next to coastal areas.
-The seeds of the celery seed which are really the fruit of the plant have a warm, aromatic and pungent flavor and are employed as a condiment in many kinds of food products sold in the market.
+The seeds of the celery seed which are really the fruit of the herb have a warm, aromatic and pungent flavor and are employed as a condiment in many kinds of food products sold in the market.
 Celery also has essential oil in the seeds which are distilled and used as a flavoring in food products.
 The celery has been cultivated as a garden vegetable in areas with a temperate climate for a very long time.
 The plant species A. graveolens var. dulce, that is characterized by thickened and closely overlapping, ribbed petioles, is the common celery sold and seen in the produce sections of grocery stores.
-Celery of a different variety, the A. graveolens var. rapaceium sub-species, called the celeriac, bears a peculiar and highly swollen taproot, this variety is found as a specialty vegetable in grocery stores in the United States, while it is the common celery of European markets.
+Celery of a different variety, the A. graveolens var. rapaceum sub-species, called the celeriac, bears a peculiar and highly swollen taproot, this variety is found as a specialty vegetable in grocery stores in the United States, while it is the common celery of European markets.

 The seeds of the celery have a historical reputation as a folk medicine and were traditionally used in the treatment of problems like flatulence and indigestion, the remedy made from celery seeds were also as major diuretic medication, as an anti-spasmodic medication, as well as an herbal aphrodisiac.
 The principal treatments for the use of celery seeds included treating problems such as asthma, the treatment of bronchitis, and treating rheumatism and related disorders.